jjackson-eco/mammal_weather_lifehistory/annual_abundance_changes/README.md

 For our record question of how weather influencs annual population changes in vertebrates, one potential problem with the vertebrate abundance data from the Living Planet Database is that there are gaps in the timeseries.
 The number of these gaps and the way we deal with them is important.
 This first section is intended to explore the pervasiveness of these gaps across our records, and deal with them in an appropriate way for further analysis.

 We first have to restrict the data to only include records that have sufficient data with which to explore annual changes abundance in relation to CHELSA weather data.
-We only include observations that overlap with the CHELSA data i.e. between 1979-2013, and those that have 5 or more years of abundance data:
+We only include observations that overlap with the CHELSA data i.e. between 1979-2013, and those that have 5 or more years (first pass) of abundance data:

 ```
 mam <- mam %>%